Q: Is it safe for foreigners to buy property in Panama?

 Q: Who normally pays for the closing costs on Panama real estate transactions, the buyer or the seller?

 A: Generally, each party pays for their own closing costs.
-For example, the seller pays his/her attorney to review the buy/sell contract, and the buyer pays his/her attorney for drafting the buy/sell contract, doing the title search, title transfer, and escrow services.
+For example, the seller pays his/her attorney to review the buy/sell contract, and the buyer pays his/her attorney for drafting the buy/sell contract, doing the title search, title transfer, and escrow or notarial custodial services, if used.
 However, in some cases, buyers and sellers negotiate special terms whereby the buyer or the seller pays all closing costs, so it really depends on the particular negotiation between buyer and seller.

 Q: What are the average closing costs for Panama property transactions?